letavi/fixed-footer/README.md

-# How to keep footers at the bottom of the page
+# [HTML] - How to keep footers at the bottom of the page

 ## The problem: